sarmadiali98/ReLico/verifier-benchmarks/README.md

 - `TR/tools/` contains the command-line verification script:
   - `batch_rmc.py`.

-The RMC jar is **not included in this repository** and must be downloaded separately before running the TR-side workflow.

 When the Timed Rebeca benchmark script is run, it generates a `_cli_runs/` directory inside `TR/` containing generated C++ files, compiled executables, XML result files, logs, and a CSV summary.

 ### `LF/`